Insight

 As developers make core tasks more prominent, they also remove superfluous data, details and visual stimuli.
 Users tend to engage with apps on smaller screens.
 Clutter makes the user experience far messier, more overwhelming and difficult to manage.
 Distractions direct users away from the key processes and detract from the overall experience.

-Distractions can also be a product of poor design.
+Distractions are often a symptom of unclear design intent.
 When considering UX, it’s a good idea to ensure the elements of your app look like the way they behave.
 Want a user to tap I Agree?
 Make the text look like they can press it.
 Make it look like a button.
 The reverse is also true.
 Good developers always avoid making design elements look like they do things they don’t.
 It’s confusing, frustrating and distracts the user from their journey through the app’s workflows.

 Understand how users physically interact with devices